SD Comic Con Tales

 Sunday Morning Shoot-Out

-In 2004, the Crystal Pyramid Productions crew was tapped by AMC’s “Sunday Morning Shoot-Out” to interview Billy Boyd and David Wendham who spoke about the extended version of “The Lord of the Rings: The Return of the King” special DVD edition.
+In 2004, AMC’s “Sunday Morning Shoot-Out” tapped the Crystal Pyramid Productions crew to interview Billy Boyd and David Wendham.
+They spoke about the extended version of “The Lord of the Rings: The Return of the King” special DVD edition.

 That same year, Michael Chiklis and Ioan Gruffudd spoke about their roles as Ben Grim and Reed Richards in “The Fantastic Four.”

-2004 turned out to be quite a special year for celebrity hunks, as we also met and interviewed Jude Law for the Daily Variety.
+2004 turned out to be quite a special year for celebrity hunks.
+We also met and interviewed Jude Law for the Daily Variety.
 Editor Tim Gray had a great time asking questions of Jude who spoke about his movie, “Sky Captain and the World of Tomorrow.”

-Director of Photography Mark Schulze also shot interviews with Giovanni Ribisi and Bai Ling who also had roles in “Sky Captain and the World of Tomorrow.”
+Director of Photography Mark Schulze also shot interviews with Giovanni Ribisi and Bai Ling.
+This handsome duo also had roles in “Sky Captain and the World of Tomorrow.”

-Also in 2004, the Crystal Pyramid Productions crew captured the famous comic book magazine illustrator, Will Eisner, as he was signing autographs for adoring fans.
+Also in 2004, I was fortunate to capture the above photo of the famous comic book magazine illustrator, Will Eisner, as he was signing autographs for adoring fans.
 He had been an illustrator for over 60 years.
-The above photo by Patty Mooney appears in the recently-published book, “Last Day in Vietnam.”
+The photo appears in the recently-published book, “Last Day in Vietnam.”

 Wedding Crashers Change the Game